Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ## Credentials
 Azure Identity offers a variety of credential classes in the `azure.identity` namespace.
 These are accepted by Azure SDK data plane clients.
-Each client library documents its Azure Identity integration.
-Azure SDK management libraries do not accept these credentials.
+Each client library documents its Azure Identity integration in its README and samples.
+Azure SDK resource management libraries (which have `mgmt` in their names) do not accept these credentials.

 Credentials differ mostly in configuration: